System-bath models

 Newns-Anderson model

-The Anderson Impurity Model (AIM) describes a localized impurity state interacting with a continuous band of bath states.
-AIM is a foundamental model in condensed matter physics and quantum chemistry, introduced by P.W.
+The Anderson Impurity Model (AIM) describes a single electronic state ("impurity") coupled with a continuous band of electronic bath states.
+AIM is a fundamental model in condensed matter physics and quantum chemistry, introduced by P.W.
 Anderson in 1961.
 The Newns-Anderson model is a generalization of the AIM, which includes the possibility of multiple impurity states and a more complex interaction with the bath.
 A key advantage of using the AIM lies in its ability to yield analytical solutions for the energy level distribution and the hybridization (coupling) density, making it a powerful tool for theoretical analysis.

 Theory